Peace718/Student-Academic-Performance-Analysis-by-Demographic-Factors/README.md

 3. **Student Academic Info**: Includes ID, academic score, student tuition, and education level.
 4. **County Info**: Features ID, unemployment rate (unemp), average wage (wage), distance to the region, and average county tuition.

-#### **Data Limitations**: The student family details dataset was incomplete, with some students not providing their family information.

 ### **Definitions of Column Names**:

 -	**Gender**: Factor indicating the student's gender.